-Contractors send a letter to the COR, with a copy to the CO and the DMG, requesting closure and stating that the corrective actions in the IP have been completed.
+Contractors shall send a letter to the CO, with a copy to the COR and the DMG, requesting closure and stating that the corrective actions in the IP have been completed.
 Any ongoing activities are noted in the letter.

-Requirements are added to the contract via the Requirements Change Notice (RCN) process described herein.
-The contractor is responsible for initiation of the quarterly revisions to List B by submission of a draft RCN to the CO with a copy to the DMG.
+Requirements are added to the contract via the RCN process described herein.
+The Contractor is responsible for initiation of the quarterly revisions to List B by submission of a draft RCN to the CO, with a copy to the DMG.